本文へスキップします。

 Amid changes in the nature of our business and the external environment, we expect our employees to think about the careers they aspire to and the actions they need to take to achieve them.
 TOKYO KEIKI provides career training for employees four years after they join as new graduates and each time they are promoted.
 Opportunities are also provided for employees to meet with their supervisors every six months to discuss their future careers.
 In addition, the company offers self-development programs such as correspondence courses and external webinars.

-Going forward, we will further support the development of individual skills by reviewing our training programs to encourage employees to think and learn on their own initiative, and by revamping our systems to stimulate internal open recruitment.
+Going forward, we will further review our training programs to encourage employees to think and learn on their own initiative, revamp our systems to stimulate internal open recruitment, and support the development of individual skills.

 Encouraging the acquisition of qualifications for business use and to promote self-development